-A. Community life engagement development (CLED) should be used for the development of opportunities to assist beneficiaries in becoming involved in their community and to help develop a meaningful day for each beneficiary.
+A. Community life engagement development (CLED) should be used for the development of opportunities to assist beneficiaries in becoming involved in their community and helping to help develop a meaningful day for each beneficiary.

-B. The purpose is to encourage and foster the development of meaningful relationships and memberships in the community, reflecting the beneficiary's choices and values.

-1. This service will be person-centered with an outcome of increased community activities and involvement in areas of interest as expressed by the beneficiary.

-This should include church involvement, civic involvement, volunteering opportunities, as well as recreational activities.

-3. The activities should be integrated with the community and not segregated groups.

-C. The role of CLED should be to develop individual activities, memberships and volunteer positions within the beneficiary's community, based off of each beneficiary's community, based on each beneficiary's person-centered plan and expressed interests and desires.

-D. Transportation cost is included in the rate paid to the provider.

-E. To use this service, the beneficiary may, or may not, be present.

-F. Service limitations:
+- B. The purpose is to encourage and foster the development of meaningful relationships and memberships in the community, reflecting the beneficiary's choices and values. - 1.
+This service will be person-centered with an outcome of increased community activities and involvement in areas of interest as expressed by the beneficiary. - 2.
+This should include church involvement, civic involvement, volunteering opportunities, as well as recreational activities. - 3.
+The activities should be integrated with the community and not segregated groups. - C. The role of CLED should be to develop individual activities, memberships and volunteer positions within the beneficiary's community, based off of each beneficiary's community, based off of each beneficiary's person-centered plan and expressed interests and desires. - D. Transportation cost is included in the rate paid to the provider. - E. To use this service, the beneficiary may, or may not, be present. - F. Services limitation Service limitations:

-this service can be billed at the same time the beneficiary is receiving a day or employment service;

-2. 15-minute unit increments;

-3. 240 units per POC year (60 hours) which includes the combination of shared and non-shared CLE;

-4. services shall not exceed the number of units as defined in the beneficiary's POC and must have a prior authorization.
+- 1. this service can be billed at the same time the beneficiary is receiving a day or employment service; - 2.
+15-minute unit increments; - 3.
+240 units per POC year (60 hours) which includes the combination of shared and non-shared CLE; - 4. services shall not exceed the number of units as defined in the beneficiary's POC and must have a prior authorization.

-AUTHORITY NOTE: Promulgated in accordance with R.S.
-36:254 and Title XIX of the Social Security Act.